Amyotrophic Lateral Sclerosis (ALS)

 Teamwork

-At each visit, you and your family meet with various experts including neurologists, nurses, social workers, physical therapists, occupational therapists, respiratory therapists, nutritionists, speech pathologists, and clinic coordinators.
+At each visit, you and your family meet with various experts including neurologists, social workers, physical therapists, occupational therapists, respiratory therapists, nutritionists, speech pathologists, and clinic coordinators.
 This in-depth specialized care yields the best results in the treatment of ALS.